nuls-io/devsite/source/contract/index.md

 ### 2.3 Setup of IntelliJ IDEA

-Nuls smart contract adopts IntelliJ IDEA as development tool
+NULS smart contract adopts IntelliJ IDEA as development tool

 ### 2.4 Setup of NULS smart contract plug-ins

 NULS smart contract plug-ins provide the following main functions:

-* Newly create Nuls contract project
+* Newly create NULS contract project
 * Provide the unavailable Java properties, classes ad methods
 * Compile, package and deploy contracts
 * Display and call contract methods

-## 3. Nuls smart contract specifications and syntax
+## 3. NULS smart contract specifications and syntax

-Nuls smart contract syntax is a subset of Java syntax, with some restrictions
+NULS smart contract syntax is a subset of Java syntax, with some restrictions

-### 3.1 Nuls smart contract specifications
+### 3.1 NULS smart contract specifications

 > **_Main classes of contracts must implement contract interfaces.
 A smart contract can have a class implementing contract interface only; and other classes and interfaces provide functions for such contract._**

 ### 3.2 Keywords

-Java key words are listed as follows and those not applicable for Nuls smart contract will be marked
+Java key words are listed as follows and those not applicable for NULS smart contract will be marked

 Access control